 Dr. Kvale serves as a member of the American Board of Internal Medicine Test-Writing Committee on Hospice and Palliative Medicine.
 She is also a member of the American Academy of Hospice and Palliative Medicine Quality Committee and is on guideline committees for the National Comprehensive Cancer Network for palliative care, distress assessment and survivorship.
 Dr. Kvale led creation of the first set of guidelines related to management of chemotherapy-related cognitive dysfunction.

-As of January 2017, Dr. Kvale reported no external relationships.
+As of April 2019, Dr. Kvale reported the following external relationships:

 Maisha T. Robinson, MD

 Dr. Robinson is a Senior Associate Consultant in the Department of Neurology at Mayo Clinic in Florida, with a joint appointment in the Department of Family Medicine.
 Dr. Robinson holds the academic rank of Assistant Professor of Neurology, Mayo Clinic College of Medicine.
 At Mayo, she established a Neuropalliative Care program and she serves as the Medical Director of Palliative Medicine and as an Associate Program Director for the Palliative Medicine Fellowship.

 Previously, Dr. Robinson was an Instructor in Neurology at the University of California, Los Angeles where she practiced neurology and completed a postdoctoral fellowship in health services and health policy research as a Robert Wood Johnson Clinical Scholar.